 If a user says "I need to buy some vegetables", "vegetables" will be picked up as a value, even though it's not included in the

 @item entity.
-With Automated Expansion enabled, the NLU sees the user's query is similar to the User Says examples provided in the intent and can pick out what should be extracted as a new value.
+With Automated Expansion enabled, the NLU sees the user's query is similar to the Training Phrases provided in the intent and can pick out what should be extracted as a new value.

-The closer the user's input is to the examples provided in the User Says section, the better the results the Automated Expansion feature will provide.
+The closer the user's input is to the examples provided in the Training Phrases section, the better the results the Automated Expansion feature will provide.
 This is another reason to provide as many examples as possible.